symfony/symfony-docs/quick_tour/the_big_picture.rst

     *AcmeDemoBundle* is enabled only in dev environment and its routes imported in *app/config/routing_dev.yml*.

-To make you application respond faster, Symfony2 maintains a cache under the ``app/cache/`` directory.
+To make your application respond faster, Symfony2 maintains a cache under the ``app/cache/`` directory.
 In the development environment (``app_dev.php``), this cache is flushed automatically whenever you make changes to any code or configuration.
 But that's not the case in the production environment